 The role of anaerobes Overview of Anaerobic Bacteria Bacteria can be classified by their need and tolerance for oxygen: Facultative: Grow aerobically or anaerobically in the presence or absence of oxygen Microaerophilic: Require a low oxygen concentration... read more (particularly Bacteroides fragilis) in late-onset sepsis remains unclear, although deaths have been attributed to Bacteroides bacteremia.

 Candida Candidiasis (Invasive) Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
-Symptoms depend on the site... read more species are increasingly important causes of late-onset sepsis, occurring in 12 to 18% of extremely LBW infants.
+Symptoms depend... read more species are increasingly important causes of late-onset sepsis, occurring in 12 to 18% of extremely LBW infants.

 Early- and late-onset neonatal sepsis